 - Turn the draw bolt with a ratchet wrench; this pulls the punch toward the die.
 Keep turning until the punch cuts all the way through the material.

 - Separate the draw stud and punch and remove the little ring of waste material lodged inside the die.
 This is called a slug and usually is split in half by the punch, giving this kind of punch the nickname "slug-buster."

 Tips for Using a Knockout Punch Set

 The best tool for drilling the pilot hole for the draw stud is a step drill bit.
-This cone-shaped bit drill holes of a variety of sizes and are made for sheet metal and other thin materials.
+This cone-shaped bit drills holes of a variety of sizes and are made for sheet metal and other thin materials.
 Self-tapping or self-drilling step bits don't need a pilot hole to get started.
 If you've ever drilled a hole in metal you know it can be impossible to drill a large hole without using a pilot hole or making progressively larger holes.